TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This loads the supplied dark field corrections image and sets it as active for use with monochrome previewing.

-<image_file> - the name (optionally to include the full path) of the image to use.
+<image_file> - a string varval which evaluates to the name (optionally to include the full path) of the image to use.
 This must not contain white space.
+This string argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

-**Note**: The image must be of raw doubles mono format with its name ending in _Y.dou and be of the same dimensions as the preview image.
+**Note**: The image must be of raw doubles mono format with its name ending in _y.dou (case is not important here) and be of the same dimensions as the preview image.

 **Note**: The only way to deactivate its use is to perform a prv_mcor_eject command, which see.